aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 A Studio user profile uses a dedicated Studio execution role with data and resource permissions specific for each team or user group.
 This role can also use tags to implement ABAC for data and resource access.
 Refer to the [SageMaker Roles](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html) documentation for more details.

 **2 - SAML backend Lambda execution role**
 This execution role contains permission to call `CreatePresignedDomainUrl` API.
-You can configure permission policy to include additional conditional checks using `Condition` keys, for example, allow access to Studio only from a designated range of IP addresses:
+You can configure permission policy to include additional conditional checks using `Condition` keys, for example, allow access to Studio only from a designated range of IP addresses within your private corporate network:
 ```
 {
     "Version": "2012-10-17",